rudi-q/pinkrain_health_journal/CONTRIBUTING.md

 ## 🎉 Thank You!

-Your contributions help make Pillow a better tool for mental health awareness and privacy-preserving wellness tracking.
+Your contributions help make PinkRain a better tool for mental health awareness and privacy-preserving wellness tracking.
 Every contribution, no matter how small, makes a difference!

 **Happy coding! 🛏️💙**